Linguistic discrimination: Francophones in Canada

-Historically, the Canadian federation and provinces have discriminated against Canada's French-speaking population, during some periods in the history of Canada, they have treated its members as second-class citizens, and they have favored the members of the more powerful English-speaking population.
+Canada was first colonized by French settlers.
+Later, the British took control of Canada, while the influence of French culture and languages were still enormous.
+Historically, the Canadian government and English Canadians have discriminated against Canada's French-speaking population, during some periods in the history of Canada, they have treated its members as second-class citizens, and they have favored the members of the more powerful English-speaking population.
 This form of discrimination has resulted in or contributed to many developments in Canadian history, including the rise of the Quebec sovereignty movement, Quebecois nationalism, the Lower Canada Rebellion, the Red River Rebellion, a proposed Acadia province, extreme poverty and low socio-economic status of the French Canadian population, low francophone graduation rates as a result of the outlawing of francophone schools across Canada, differences in average earnings between francophones and anglophones in the same positions, fewer chances of being hired or promoted for francophones, and many other things.

 Anglophones in Quebec

 The Charter of the French Language, first established in 1977 and amended several times since, has been accused of being discriminatory by English-speakers.
 The law makes French the official language of Quebec and mandates its use (with exceptions) in government offices and communiques, schools, and in commercial public relations.
 The law is a way of preventing linguistic discrimination against the majority francophone population of Quebec who were for a very long time controlled by the English minority of the province.
 The law also seeks to protect French against the growing social and economic dominance of English.
 Though the English-speaking population had been shrinking since the 1960s, it was hastened by the law, and the 2006 census showed a net loss of 180,000 native English-speakers.
 Despite this, speaking English at work continues to be strongly correlated with higher earnings, with French-only speakers earning significantly less.
 The law is credited with successfully raising the status of French in a predominantly English-speaking economy, and it has been influential in countries facing similar circumstances.
-However, amendments have made it less powerful and thus less effective than it was in the past.
+However, amendments have made it less powerful under the pressure from society and thus less effective than it was in the past.